 In the following, you will design and implement a set of scenarios that enable to evaluate the performance of the LoRa modulation.
 As you will deal with scientific assessment, you are required to use scientific tools to show the results.
-You have the choice between gnuplot, matplotlib with Python, http://wiki.lahoud.fr/ Printed on 2025/07/04 15:24 and MATLAB.
+You have the choice between gnuplot, matplotlib with Python, and MATLAB.
 Take some time to become familiar with one of these software as you will be required to use them in different occasions of your academic programme.